nnn

 9) Cabbage And Noodles

-Cabbage is one of those ingredients that looks humble but turns sweet and silky when sautéed.
-Prepare the noodles, then in butter or oil, fry the cabbage and onions until they are bronzed on the edges.
-Mix together, and salt and pepper to taste.
-It’s simple, but it’s the kind of meal that goes quickly.
+Cook the noodles and then either in butter or oil, sauté the cabbage and onions until they are browned on the edges.
+Combine them and add salt and pepper to taste.
+It is simple, but it is the type of meal that you can make very quickly.

 10) White Bean Skillet